House of Assembly (Kiribati): Gilbert Islands Colony and Independent Kiribati

 The first specific to Gilbert Islands House of Assembly was so created on 1 January 1976, just after the separation with the Ellice Islands, decided on 1 October 1975, to prepare the following independence of Kiribati and the Constitution of 12 July 1979.
 The former House of Assembly took its new constitutional name of Maneaba ni Maungatabu on 12 July 1979.
 The House of Assembly continued until independence when it became the Maneaba ni Maungatabu with 35 elected members, one nominated member (chosen by the Rabi Council of Leaders) and one ex-officio member (the Attorney-General).
 The total number of elected members has, at the 2007 elections, increased to 44 making a 46 member unicameral parliament.
 In 2016, a modified constitution had suppressed the Ex-officio member with the creation of a new Ministry of Justice.

+Three women have been elected to the House of Assembly; Tekarei Russell in 1974, Fenua Tamuera in 1990 and Koriri Tenieu in 2012.

 Speaker

 The Maneaba has a Speaker, elected by its members from outside Parliament, per section 71 of the Constitution.

 At the first parliamentary session following a general election, the Chief Justice presides over the Maneaba to take nominations for the office of Speaker.
 Voting is done by secret ballot, and a candidate must receive an absolute majority of votes cast to be elected.
 Should more than two candidates be nominated, the candidate with the lowest number of votes is eliminated after each round of voting until one candidate wins.

 The Speaker of the Maneaba does not have a vote on any matter.
 Should a vote result in a tie, the Speaker has to declare it as rejected.

 Following the dissolution of the legislature before elections, the Speaker remains in office.
 On the first day of a new session, the Speaker leaves office.
 The Maneaba may also pass a no-confidence vote against the Speaker to remove him from office.

 Along with the Chief Justice and Chairman of the Public Service Commission, the Speaker serves as a member of the Council of State, formed to continue carrying out the duties of government following a no-confidence vote against the President or Government.